hep-mh/flounder/README.md

 <img src="https://hep-mh.com/files/mimetypes/application-x-java.png" alt="java" width="50"/>

 The very first version of the timer was written in Java.
 If you are interested in how this version looked like, you can download it from [here](https://hep-mh.com/files/packages/counter-vintage-java.tar.gz).
-After downloading, extract the archive and run
+After downloading, extract the archive (preferably in a new directory) and run
 ```
 java -jar counter.jar
 ```
-in the created directory.
 This version should work on Linux/Windows/macOS, as long as a JavaVM is installed.
 However, this version will not get any new features in the furture and has been completely abandoned in favour of Flounder.